|

 if doing so might result in sex.
 It’s

-just another version of oneself, like how you resist the impulses to
+just another version of yourself, like how you resist the impulses to

 curse or talk